flrivera/Cat-Lab/README.md

 ## Overview

+This app leverages a classification model created using ImageNet and transfer learning.
+For model information look at the github pages, for the model itself e-mail me at flrivera@uci.edu.

 Pet-Lab is an innovative application designed to help pet owners keep their pets safe.
 By simply uploading a picture of a flower, users can obtain toxicity levels with just a click of a button.
 The app identifies flowers based on unique characteristics, categorizing them into five types.
 It then searches a database to provide users with toxicity information, including severity and common symptoms, as well as a flower description to aid in detection confirmation.

 ## Table of Contents